makyo/rpg.drab-makyo.com/games/corgi/characters/maddy.md

 Species
 :   Kobold

+Class
+:   Ranger

+Background
+:   Merchant/guild member

+Weapon
+:   Short bow

 Description
-:   ... is a hypercapitalist kobold with a heart of gold.
+:   a hypercapitalist kobold with a heart of gold.